zahradeenie/server/README.md

 **Atoms**
 An atom is a name whose value is the same as its name. -- doesn't sound right.. double check this

+**Keyword Lists and Structs**
+Keyword lists are basically a list of tuples containing your usual key value pairs of an atom and a value: `[{:key, ""}, {:key2, ""}, {:key3, ""}]`

+These are usually used to define structs which is used to store default data.
+A struct is an extension of a map so you can update a struct's values the same way you would a map but the main difference is you can only update the values existing in the struct, you cannot add a value willy nilly.

+Oh, also important and handy is knowing that Lists are recursive data structures... more on that later.

 ### Pattern Matching
 A great feature of Elixir is pattern matching and it's exactly what it sounds like.
 You don't really use if/else statements in Elixir, you use pattern matching.
 This matches the request/arguments of a function and runs the function if there's a match.
 Because of this, you need to have a default 'catch all' function to return something in the case of no matches.
 To pattern match, you need to write as many functions as you need with the same name and arity - these are called 'function clauses'.